 Which strength training will make you ride faster?

-As a cyclist, what strength training do you benefit from strength training and which strength training exactly?
-This article discusses which strength training can contribute to a better cycling performance.
-The overview at the end of the article can help you on your way to selecting the best method for you.
+As a cyclist, do you benefit from strength training and if so, which strength training exactly?
+This article discusses if strength training can contribute to a better cycling performance.
+The overview at the end of the article can help you select the best method for you.

 Cycling is an endurance sport.
 During training sessions or races long distances are covered, where the average power is relatively low.
 The aerobic energy system in particular is trained.
-After a period of training, the capillarity (number of small blood vessels) increases and so does the exchange of oxygen, from blood vessel to muscle.
+After a period of training, the capillarity (number of small blood vessels) increases and so does the exchange of oxygen, from blood vessels to muscle.
 Because the muscles have more oxygen at their disposal, they are able to burn more fats and carbohydrates and thus supply more energy.
-Strength training increases muscle volume, which hampers the exchange of oxygen between blood vessel and muscle.
-You could therefore say that intensive strength training is at the expense of endurance.
-In addition, an increased muscle volume results in a higher weight, which is not always ideal for a cyclist.
+Strength training increases muscle volume, which hampers the exchange of oxygen between blood vessels and muscles.
+You could therefore say that intensive strength training goes at the expense of endurance.
+In addition, an increase in muscle volume results in a higher weight, which is the last thing a cyclist wants.

-However, cycling nowadays is much more than an endurance sport.
-Races are often decided in a sprint or an ultimate demarrage.
+However, cycling nowadays is much more than only an endurance sport.
+Races are often decided in a sprint or with a fierce demarrage.
 Components in which you can excel if you have a decent amount of power.
 However, strength can also be a limiting factor when riding a long time trial or climb.
 So strength training definitely makes a meaningful contribution to cycling performance, but the danger lies in the fact that strength training can limit aerobic fitness and increase weight.
-You can still be such a strong sprinter, but you have to get to Paris to win the Champs-Elysées.
-Searching for the right shape and adjustment of strength training is therefore crucial for a cyclist.
+You can still be such a strong sprinter, but you still have to climb all those mountains to get to Paris and win the sprint on the Champs-Elysées.
+Searching for the right shape and fine tuning the strength training is therefore crucial for a cyclist.

-What muscle fibers does a cyclist needs to train
+What muscle fibers does a cyclist need to train?

-What strength training is there for different muscle fibre types
+What strength training can you do for different muscle fiber types?

-The type IIB fibers have properties that they can deliver a lot of power, but can not last long.
-Particularly during sprints, and short demarrages, they are used.
-Strength training has a lot of effect on this type of muscle fibres.
+These fibers have the property that they can deliver a lot of power, but not for very long.
+They are mostly used at sprints and short demarrages.
+Strength training has a lot of effect on this type of muscle fibers.
 The muscles can deliver much more strength and increase in size (hypertrophy).
-The consequence of this is a negative effect on endurance and a considerable weight gain.
+The downside of this is a negative effect on endurance and a considerable weight gain.
 A sprinter who wants to survive a hill will therefore have to be careful with this form of strength training.

-To make the type IIB fibres stronger you will have to perform exercises of 3-8 repetitions with as much weight as possible.
+To make the type-IIB fibers stronger you will have to perform exercises of 3-8 repetitions with as much weight as possible.
 This requires a lot of strength as well as neuromuscular control.
-It is therefore impossible to start with this form of strength training immediately, because the risk of strain on tendons and joints is far too high.
-In addition, the muscles will not be able to cope with such a strain from one day to the next and the chance of muscle damage is also very high.
+It is therefore impossible to start with this form of strength training immediately, because the strain on tendons and joints can be too high.
+In addition, the muscles will not be able to cope with such a high load from one day to the next and the chance of muscle damage is also very high.

-The other fast muscle fibers, the type IIA fibers have not only fast but also slow muscle properties.
-This means that they can deliver less strength, but can keep this up for longer.
-It also means that these muscle fibre types are extremely trainable.
-After a period of endurance training, it is mainly these muscle fibres that acquire slow properties.
-The type IIA fibers are mainly recruited during efforts of submaximal level, around the tipping point.
-Think of efforts such as riding a time trial, riding a long climb, or forcing a gap between the leading group and a peloton.
-After a period of strength training, this muscle fibre type becomes stronger and also increases in volume, albeit to a lesser extent than the type IIB fibres.
-In order to increase the strength in the type IIA fibres, the number of repetitions of an exercise will have to be between 12 and 18.
+The other fast muscle fibers, the type-IIA fibers have not only fast but also slow muscle properties.
+This means that they can deliver less strength, but can keep this up for longer than type-IIB.
+It also means that these muscle fiber types are extremely trainable.
+After a period of endurance training, it is mainly these muscle fibers that acquire slow properties.
+The type-IIA fibers are mainly recruited during efforts at a sub-maximal level, around the tipping point.
+Think of efforts like a time trial, a long climb, or forcing a gap between the leading group and the peloton.
+After a period of strength training, this muscle fiber type becomes stronger and also increases in volume, albeit to a lesser extent than the type-IIB fibers.
+In order to increase the strength in the type-IIA fibers, the number of repetitions of an exercise will have to be between 12 and 18.

-Finally, the slow type I fibers.
+Finally, the slow, type-I fibers.
 These fibers are used during prolonged efforts where the power is relatively low.
-They have little power, can provide little energy, but on the other hand are capable of sustaining an effort for a very long time.
-Nevertheless, these muscle fibres can also benefit from strength training and become stronger.
-Strong slow muscle fibres can make all the difference, especially when climbing for long periods of time.
-Slow muscle fibres can deliver optimum power at around 80 RPM, because the contraction rate of type I is much slower than that of fast muscle fibres.
-When riding long climbs, the peak force per pedal stroke becomes so high that the fast muscle fibres will have to be used.
+They have little power and provide little energy, but are capable of sustaining an effort for a very long time.
+Nevertheless, these muscle fibers can also benefit from strength training and become stronger.
+Strong slow muscle fibers can make all the difference, especially when climbing for long periods of time.
+Slow muscle fibers can deliver optimum power at around 80 RPM, because the contraction rate of type-I fibers is much slower than that of fast muscle fibers.
+When riding long climbs, the peak force per pedal stroke becomes so high that the fast muscle fibers will have to be used.
 By strengthening the slow muscle fibers, they are able to keep supplying energy during climbing, so that the fast muscle fibers can be spared.
-In order to strengthen the slow muscle fibres, a lot of repetitions will have to be chosen, which is between 20 and 30.
-But strength training on a bicycle with a heavy gear high power uphill cycling also works very well to improve these muscle fibres.
+In order to strengthen the slow muscle fibers, a lot of repetitions will have to be chosen, which means between 20 and 30.
+But strength training outdoors on a bicycle by riding uphill with a low cadence and high power also works very well to make these muscle fibers stronger.

 Which strength training is right for you?

-Strength training can make a positive contribution to the cycling performance.
+Strength training can make a positive contribution to your cycling performance.
 However, it is important to choose the right form of strength training, taking into account the characteristics that need to be improved.
-Depending on what you want to improve you choose the right exercises and the number of repetitions.
+Depending on what you want to improve you choose the right exercises and the right number of repetitions.
 The question of whether you can do the exercises with your own weight at home or whether you need a squat rack at the gym also depends on this question.
 The strength training will have to be as specific as possible.
-This is precisely why when improving Type I muscle fibres, strength training on a bicycle is preferable.
+This is precisely why when improving Type-I muscle fibers, strength training on a bicycle is preferable.
 The muscle groups that are strengthened should be the same and should be trained as much as possible in the same way as on a bicycle.
-The best exercises at home or in the gym are the squat and step-up.
-Training with free weights is always preferable to fixed weights, as several muscle groups that also take care of coordination and balance have to be controlled.
-Simultaneous training of your core is essential.
-As a beautiful expression explains in English: “You can’t fire a canon from a cannoe”.
-So avoid exercises such as the leg-press.
-After a period of strength training there is not only an increase in strength, but also a change in the coordination pattern on the bike.
-In any case, never start strength training too fanatically, but first make sure that you fully master the technique behind the exercises.
-Then build up the weight carefully.

-Below is a brief overview of various studies into different forms of strength training and the degree of improvement in different areas.
-Maybe this can help you a little bit more to do the right strength training this winter.
+Below is a brief overview of various studies for cyclists into different forms of strength training and the degree of improvement in different areas.
+Maybe this can help you to do the right strength training this winter.

 |R.C.
 Hickson||8 trained cyclists||3 days/week, 10 weeks